 Close to Sherbrooke Street there is a chalet, and close to Rosemont, on the north end, some room is given to community garden plots.
 But mostly, you have room to walk, cycle or run, or simply veg out for a picnic.

-Maisonneuve Park is traditionally the site of the Grand Spectacle, a major celebratory concert and popular gathering on Quebec's Fête Nationale, June 24, but this was moved to the downtown Place des Festivals in 2015, and this may be a permanent change.
+Maisonneuve Park was for a long time the site of the Grand Spectacle, a major celebratory concert and popular gathering on the eve of Quebec's Fête Nationale, June 24, but this was moved to the downtown Place des Festivals in 2015, and this may be a permanent change.

 In wintertime the park is used for cross-country skiing and snowshoeing, and there are skating rinks.

 To get to Maisonneuve Park it’s probably simplest to go to Viau metro and walk up the hill.
 The 185 bus gets you closest: it starts out at Frontenac metro and runs eastward.
 The park is also on the bike path that runs along Rachel Street.
 To drive there, go east on Sherbrooke and when you’re next to the giant sloping mast, there you are: there are pay parking lots attached to the park.

-There are no shops and not many services in or close by the park, but east of Viau there are some restaurants and strip malls – including the city's one remaining tiki bar.
+There are no shops and not many services in or close by the park, but east of Viau there are some restaurants and strip malls.

 View Larger Map